 What are the benefits of pediatric partial dentures?

-Pediatric partials or pedi-partials take the place of missing baby teeth to restore an aesthetic appearance, prevent adjacent teeth from drifting out of place, facilitate speech, and maintain normal oral structures in children.
+Pediatric partial dentures, or pedi-partials, take the place of missing baby teeth to restore an aesthetic appearance, prevent adjacent teeth from drifting out of place, facilitate speech, and maintain normal oral structures in children.
 Pedi-partials are made up of prosthetic teeth that will be firmly secured onto the child’s existing teeth so that it does not become loose or fall off.
 They are intended to restore a child’s smile, as well as to retain the functionality and anatomy of his teeth.
-Perhaps one of the most important benefits from the use of pedi-partials as well is that it boosts a child’s self-esteem especially in cases when missing teeth make him feel self-conscious about smiling, laughing, or talking to other children.
+Perhaps one of the most important benefits from the use of pediatric partial dentures is that it boosts a child’s self-esteem, especially in cases when missing teeth make them feel self-conscious about smiling, laughing, or talking to other children.

-After the baby teeth are removed, a special mold of the child is taken in the office and sent to a laboratory.
-The laboratory can then custom tailor the pediatric partial, making it look natural and beautiful.
+After the baby teeth are removed, a special mold of the child’s teeth are taken in the office and sent to a laboratory.
+The laboratory can then custom tailor the pediatric partial denture, making it look natural and beautiful.
 The child is then brought back into the office to try it on and make any necessary adjustments.
-Once the fit is perfect, the pediatric partial is secured to the child’s permanent teeth.
+Once the fit is perfect, the pediatric partial denture is secured to the child’s permanent teeth.
 It remains there until the permanent teeth begin to erupt, at which point the dentist can remove the partial.

-Are there any special requirements associated with taking care of pediatric partials?
+Are there any special requirements associated with taking care of pediatric partial dentures?

-Like every orthodontic appliance, pediatric partials can serve as a plaque trap, with food and bacteria building up around it.
-Thus, it is especially important that all surfaces of the pediatric partial be cleaned daily with a tooth brush.
+Like every orthodontic appliance, pediatric partial dentures can serve as a plaque trap, with food and bacteria building up around it.
+Thus, it is especially important that all surfaces of the pediatric partial be cleaned daily with a toothbrush.
 Often, children need the help of their parents to adequately brush around the appliance.

-Will there be discomfort associated with having a pediatric partial?
+Will there be discomfort associated with having pediatric partial dentures?